Becoming a parent is an exciting and life-changing step. Be well-prepared for the costs and budget for them.

 See Services Australia for information about payments for your family or phone 13 61 50.

-Do a baby budget
+Do a future budget

-Preparing for the future
+Plan for future you

 Saving – Think about regularly putting away some money for education and future expenses for raising your child.
-See Saving for ways to do this.
+See saving for ways to do this.

 Super – If you or your partner change working arrangements, see how it affects your super.
 Check: